Do DPF and EGR Delete Increase Horsepower?

 Will Deletes Improve Engine Longevity and Reliability?

-• Lower exhaust temps = better thermal management
+• Lower exhaust temps = better thermal control

 Key Tip: Always pair your delete kit with professional-grade ECU tuning to protect engine health.